rgmyr/pyConvexHull3D/README.md

 ## Future Updates

-Currently `pyConvexHull3D` produces the exact solution for sets of points in general position (in the sense of no three points on the hull being colinear).
-This is almost always the case when using float coordinates, or integer coordinates in a bounding cube that is large relative to the number of points.
-When there are colinear points on the hull, the vertices reported by `QHull` are a proper subset of those reported by `pyConvexHull3D`.
+Currently `pyConvexHull3D` produces the exact solution for sets of points in general position (in the restricted sense of no point on the hull being incident on only coplanar faces).
+This is almost always the case when using float coordinates, or when using integer coordinates with a bounding box that is large relative to the number of points.
+When there *are* such points on the hull, the vertices reported by `QHull` are a proper subset of those reported by `pyConvexHull3D`.

 ## Usage